PreschoolKindergartenFirst Grade

 Step 1: Get Tactile with Finger Painting and Shaving Cream

-Before you ever touch a pencil, let your child feel the letters!
-Spread a thin layer of shaving cream on a tray or use finger paint on a slick surface.
+Before your child ever grabs a pencil, let them feel letters first.
+Spread a thin layer of shaving cream on a tray, or use finger paint on a smooth, wipeable surface.
 Let them trace letters and shapes with their fingers.
-This hands-on activity to boost focus is a powerful sensory experience that reinforces letter formation in a fun, pressure-free way.
+This hands-on activity to boost focus is a sensory experience that helps reinforce letter formation without pressure, and it often turns “I don’t want to” into “watch me!”

 Step 2: Write on a Vertical Surface

-Change your perspective!
-Let your child write on a whiteboard, a large piece of paper taped to the wall, or even a window with washable markers.
-Writing on a vertical plane helps strengthen their core and arm muscles, which are crucial for a strong and stable pencil grip later on.
-It’s a great creative alternative to tablets for kids and an exciting way to practice.
+Shift the setup and watch what happens.
+Let your child write on a whiteboard, a large sheet of paper taped to the wall, or even a window using washable markers.
+Writing on a vertical surface helps strengthen the core and arm muscles that support a steadier pencil grip later.
+It’s a creative alternative to tablets for kids, and it can feel like an art project instead of “school time.”
+If you’re also looking for ways to bring learning into daily life, this pairs beautifully with ideas from Your Home is a Classroom: Turning Everyday Moments into Learning Adventures.

 A young boy smiling as he draws letters on a large, wall-mounted whiteboard with colorful markers.